How to Fix Call of Duty Warzone 2 Network Lag and Packet Loss?

 Opening Task Manager

-2. Click on the Network option to sort the list of applications by network usage in the Task Manager window.
+2. Click the Network column header to sort apps by network usage.

 Listing Apps by Network Usage